benmar2406/meat_consumption_infographic/README.md

 ## Installation and setup

 ### Prerequisites
-* Node.js and npm installed on your machine
+* Node.js and npm installed

 ### Start server and client locally
 * Navigate to main directory